Loader gif

 2. Be charitable

 Donating cash, clothing, or any items to a qualifying nonprofit organization by Dec.
-31 can reduce your taxable income if you itemize your deductions.
+31 can reduce your if you itemize your deductions.
 Depending on the value of the contributions you typically make in a year, you could consider bunching your charitable donations to take advantage of the charitable deduction on your next year’s return.

 What does that mean?
 We’ll explain.